 - How do I pay/sign up?

 We have a stall at Orientation Week each semester, where you can sign up.
 Otherwise you can come down to the rehearsal room whenever a class is on, and sign up there.
 Talk to any person sitting at the desk, or on the couches.
 They will probably be a committee member, because we live down there.
-They will sign you up for membership.
+They will sign you up for membership and classes.

 - Where is the rehearsal room?

-We’re in the Campus Centre, underneath Boost Juice.
+We’re in the Campus Centre, 21 Chancellors Walk, Clayton Campus, underneath Boost Juice.
 Walk inside the double doors just to the left of Boost Juice, go through the grey door on the right, and go down the stairs.
 The rehearsal room is the first on your left!